 disclaimer / note to readers:

-if any of my essays are hard to follow, or if i accidentally use specialised terminology that excludes those unfamiliar with medical jargon, please let me know and i will remedy it and clarify my meaning.
+if any of my essays are hard to follow or read, or if i accidentally use specialised terminology that excludes those unfamiliar with medical jargon, please let me know and i will remedy it and clarify my meaning as soon as i am able.

 please also bear in mind i am a constantly growing person, who is constantly developing his knowledge, observations, and opinions; all opinions on specific depictions and media are my own at a given point in time. i am always open to being disagreed with and considering new viewpoints, and nothing i say here is free from improvement.